NikosZar/Caesar-Cypher/README.md

 - 'T', 'A', 'O', 'I', 'N' are also very common
 - 'Z', 'Q', 'X' are rare

+## Frequency Analysis

+The Chi-Square test was used to compare the observed letter frequency with the expected english language letter frequency.
+Chi-Squared was chosen as a first pass at the Caesar Cypher decoder due to the following reasons:

+- Simplicity
+- Well-suited for Caesar Cyphers
+- Computationally Efficient

+As I expand my knowledge of cryptography I plan to compare statistical methods to get more accurate results (for example, more accurate results with shorter messages).

+Alternative statistical tests that could be used:
+- Index of Coincidence
+- Bhattacharyya Distance
+- Kullback-Leibler Divergence
+- Cosine Similarity

+### Chi-Square Test

+$$\chi^2 = \sum \frac {(O - E)^2}{E}$$

 ## Advantages
 The frequency analysis approach is particularly elegant because:
 - It uses mathematical/statistical properties of language